Body Wisdom

 Back to Body: Listening to the Whispers of Change

-The other morning, I walked into my kitchen and realized I had no idea where I’d set down my keys—or my coffee.
+The other morning, I walked into my kitchen and realized I had no idea where I’d set down my keys — or my coffee.
 I had been moving from room to room, starting one thing, half-finishing another, my mind already racing through the day’s checklist.

 Then I caught a glimpse of myself in the mirror’s reflection: shoulders hunched, jaw tight.
 My body was speaking, even though I hadn’t stopped long enough to notice.

-That was my September whisper.
+That was my whisper.

-In Ayurveda, early fall marks the rise of Vata—the dosha of movement, wind, and change.
+In Ayurveda, the windy, shifting seasons mark the rise of Vata—the dosha of movement, air, and change.
 When Vata increases, our minds speed up, our routines feel shaky, and our bodies become more sensitive to stress.
-The more life accelerates around us, the more grounding we actually need.

 How Your Body Sends Signals